Skip to Content

 kune island albania 2

 Fancy a trip to an island that’s a bird-watcher’s daydream and a beach lover’s delight?
-Look no further than Kune Island.
-Sandwiched in the Drin River’s delta, this island might not top every Albanian postcard, but it surely should!
+Look no further than Kune Island, sandwiched in the Drin River’s delta.
+The island covers a territory of 4.2 square kilometers.
+The island in addition to being a prime beach getaway, it’s also a great birdwatching destination, mainly pelicans.

 Enjoying this post?
 Then you may also like our list of islands in Montenegro and cities in Macedonia.